How to Choose Wardrobe for Actor Headshots in NYC?

 When you see someone who shares your coloring, look, or general vibe, snap a photo of the screen with your phone.

 Over time, you’ll build a small library of images that show the kinds of worlds you naturally fit into.
-Those references can be incredibly helpful when planning wardrobe for actor headshots.
+Those references can be incredibly helpful before you go raid your closet.

 Sometimes the best ideas come from simply paying attention to what’s already working on screen.